mysto/python-fpe/README.md

 ## Testing

 Official [test vectors](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/examples/ff3samples.pdf) for FF3 provided by NIST, are used for testing in this package.
-Also included are draft ACVP test vectors with 56-bit tweaks
+Also included are draft ACVP test vectors with 56-bit tweaks.

 To run unit tests on this implementation, including all test vectors from the NIST specification, run the command: